-[BREAK IN VIDEO]
+[BREAK IN RECORDING]

 01-01:02:12

-Eardley-Pryor:

-So, Carolyn, I want to ask about your studies, your early research that you were doing at Wisconsin.
-You mentioned you took a range of classes, but you were especially interested in Newtown and Leibniz and some their debates with each other.
-Share with me a little bit more about this academic journey you took in Wisconsin.
-01-01:02:30 Merchant: Well, I loved the history of physics, and that's what I had learned from Margaret Waggoner at Vassar, and why I went to Penn to get more physics.
-And so at Wisconsin, I began to take classes.
-I took a class with Erwin Hiebert, and that was on the history of thermodynamics in the nineteenth century.
+Eardley-Pryor: So, Carolyn, I want to ask about your studies, especially your early research

+that you were doing at Wisconsin.
+You mentioned you took a range of classes, but you were especially interested in Newtown and Leibniz and some of their debates with each other.
+Share with me a little bit more about this academic

+journey you took in Wisconsin.

+01-01:02:30 Merchant: I loved the history of physics, and that's why I went to Penn, to get more physics.
+At Wisconsin, I took a class with Erwin Hiebert on the history of thermodynamics in the nineteenth century.
 I took a class from Robert Stauffer on the history of biology, and that went back quite a ways.
-So those were the main classes that I took in history of science, and you took a couple of classes each semester.
 And I also took history of philosophy classes for my minor.
 01-01:03:36 Eardley-Pryor: When you were starting to do your own research and thinking about what kind of research project you would eventually pursue, what were you thinking and particularly, where were the sources?

-01-01:03:51 Merchant: Well, that was the exciting thing.
+01-01:03:51 Merchant: That was very exciting.
 The University of Wisconsin Library had a lot of the books in their rare book room and also in the library.
-And so when I wanted to do my dissertation, it was going to include the Middle Ages, and it was going to include the seventeenth-century with Galileo and Descartes and Boyle and Newton, and so those sources.
-And I could go and read them there and check books out of the library but also go to the rare book room in case I needed something there.
+So when I wanted to do my dissertation, it was going to include the Middle Ages and the seventeenth century with Galileo and Descartes and Boyle and Newton.
+I could go to the rare book room and read them there and also check books out of the library.
+01-01:04:42 Eardley-Pryor: What was it like being in the rare book room?
+Talk me through that experience.

-01-01:04:42

-Eardley-Pryor: What was it like being in the rare book room?
-Talk me through that

-experience.

-01-01:04:46 Merchant: Well, in the rare book room, you had to be sure that you were not going to touch or hurt any of the books that they brought.
+01-01:04:46 Merchant: In the rare book room, you had to be sure that you were not going to touch or hurt any of the books that they brought.
 You had to check in, you had to check all your gear at the desk, and they would give you just pencil and paper and so that you wouldn't get anything in the books.
-And then you would sit at a table there and they would get the books in advance from the stacks or from the rare book room and bring them to you at the table.
-And you could have only one at a time, and you would read the book, and you could take notes.
+And then you would sit at a table and they would get the books in advance from the stacks or from the rare book room and bring them to you at the table.
+And you could have only one at a time, and you would read the book and take notes.
 Eventually when we got laptop computers, we could take notes on the laptops, but initially, it was all on note cards.
-So you had to have the note card, and on each then, there was the topic of the note card and then on the side, you would put the reference and the pages and then you would write the notes so that you could then take your note cards and rearrange them into the 01-01:06:15 Eardley-Pryor: So those note cards essentially, it sounds like would've turned into footnotes in some ways?
+So you had to have the note card, and on each then, there was the topic of the note card and then on the side, you would put the reference and the pages, and then you would write the notes so that you could then take your note cards and rearrange them into the order that you wanted to use to write your chapter.

+01-01:06:15

+Eardley-Pryor: So those note cards essentially, it sounds like would've turned into footnotes

+in some ways?